 The College of Education has five programs to which transfer students may apply:

-- The Learning and Education Studies (LES) non-licensure degree program offers concentrations in Applied Learning Science; Education Equality and Cultural Understanding; Digital Environments for Learning, Teaching & Agency; and Workplace Training and Development.
+- Learning and Education Studies (LES) non-licensure degree program offers concentrations in Applied Learning Science; Education Equality and Cultural Understanding; Digital Environments for Learning, Teaching & Agency; and Workplace Training and Development.
 The LES major prepares students for a broad range of positions in learning and education.

-- The Special Education degree program is designed to prepare teacher candidates to work with individuals with varying disabilities and will lead to Illinois licensure to teach students with disabilities from ages 5 through 21 in a range of settings.
+- Special Education degree program is designed to prepare teacher candidates to work with individuals with varying disabilities and will lead to Illinois licensure to teach students with disabilities from ages 5 through 21 in a range of settings.

 Please Contact the College of Education for Further Information

 Students interested in transferring to the College of Education should complete and submit this online form.
 Please note, you will need to create a new account using the link located beside the Login button.

 The online form you submit will initiate the process of addressing specific questions about the program, coursework requirements, and course transferability to guide you through the admission process.
 After completion and submission of the required form, prospective applicants will be encouraged to contact the College of Education advising staff for individual assistance with their academic plan.